tobyesmith/singularity101/_sources/lab4.md

 # 📓 Lab 4: Using Singularity Container Services

-Singularity Container Service (SCS) is a free service offered to allow those who don’t have root access, fakeroot or proot is not available and cannot build an image properly.
+Singularity Container Service (SCS) is a free service for users who don’t have root access to their workstations and build images.

-This service allows you to remotely build a SIF image and share it with others if you prefer to do so in the Singularity library, also allows you to store your signing keys and let the community know you are the real author of the image.
+This service allows you to build a SIF image, store it remotely, and share it with other users of the Singularity library.
+It can also store your signing keys and let the community know you are the real author of the image.

-Feel free to sign up at [SCS](https://cloud.sylabs.io/) and create an access token afterwards.
+You are welcome to [sign up at SCS](https://cloud.sylabs.io/), after which you can generate an access token.

 ## Sign up to SCS

-In order to Sign up please follow these steps:
+To sign up, please follow these steps:

 1. Open your preferred web browser and copy and paste the SCS address in the address bar: https://cloud.sylabs.io
 2. Click the "Sign Up" button.
-3. Select your preferred Single Sign On option, you must select one of the 4 options available, if you do not have any of the approved providers, consider creating an account.
+3. Select your preferred Single Sign On (SSO) option  from one of the four available options If you do not use any of the approved providers, consider creating an account.
-4. Follow the instructions given by your provider such as, typing username and password or the mechanism set by them.

-5. Once you have created an account, you are automatically logged in.
+4. Follow your SSO provider’s instructions.
+Once you have created an account, you are automatically logged in.

 ## Create access tokens

-Access tokens serves as a mechanisms to communicate securely to SCS without exposing or disclosing the provider's credentials.
+Access tokens are a mechanism to communicate securely to SCS without disclosing any sensitive data like passwords.

-To create access tokens please follow these steps.
+Create an access token by following these steps:

-1. At the upper right corner, click over your username and select “Access Tokens”.
+1. In the upper right corner, click over your username and select “Access Tokens”.
 2. Type a name and click on the green button “+ Create Access Token”.

-Copy your access token and save it in a safe place, you are going to need it when signing in with the singularity remote login command.
+3. Copy your access token and save it in a safe location, as you will need it to sign in with the `singularity remote login` command.

-If in the future you loose or forget this token, you can create as many as you wish, and also delete one if is your choice.
-However is adviced to login again to SCS with the following command using a token.
+4. Should  you lose this token in the future, you can create as many additional tokens as  needed and even delete them if desired.
+Nonetheless, it is recommended to log in to SCS using the following command with a token.

 ```bash
 $ singularity remote login